-Any student not completing the final oral examination (defense) within 6 years of his/her admission will be placed on Department Probation.
-In this case, Department Probation means the Department will not be under any obligation to continue providing financial support.
-Students are in good standing when they are making adequate progress toward their doctoral degrees, as determined by the division in which they are enrolled.
-Check with your division to determine the rules applying to you.
+Any student not completing the final oral examination (defense) within 6 years of his/her admission will be placed on departmental probation.
+In this case, departmental probation means the department will not be under any obligation to continue providing financial support.
+Students are in good standing when they are making adequate progress toward their doctoral degrees, as determined by the program area in which they are enrolled.
+Check with your program area to determine the rules applying to you.

-The student's division and the Psychology Department Head will review requests from ABD (All But Dissertation) students to schedule a final oral examination past the 5-year limit established by the Graduate College.
+The student's program area and the Psychology Department Associate Head for Graduate Studies will review requests from ABD (All But Dissertation) students to schedule a final oral examination past the 5-year limit established by the Graduate College.
 The Department of Psychology reserves the right to determine whether the research of an ABD student is still current and relevant.
 In some instances, ABD students will be unable to schedule a final oral examination and deposit a dissertation.

 Students exceeding the 5-year time limit will have to submit a written request for an extension of the time limit to the Department of Psychology.
 The request should give a detailed explanation for the delay in completing the remaining requirements for the Ph.D. degree.
 In addition, the departmental request should occur prior to the filing of a petition with the Graduate College for an extension on the time limit.
-ABD students should direct questions concerning this matter to the Associate Head for Graduate Studies and/or the Graduate Student Office in the Department of Psychology.
+ABD students should direct questions concerning this matter to the Associate Head for Graduate Studies and/or the Graduate Studies Office in the Department of Psychology.